 As part of your store setup, you will need to accept payments from your customers.
 Check out the options provided by your e-commerce platform or marketplace.

 The shipping setup is different on every platform, so follow the guidelines provided by the one you’ve chosen.
 Shipping pricing strategies, however, are up to you and depend on your overall commercial strategy as well as on how much you pay Gelato for shipping.

 Add a return and international shipping policy

 Read our quality guarantee and return policy and adapt it to your store to set your customer expectations.
-Also, don’t forget that, although we offer local production in 30 countries, some orders might still be shipped internationally and can therefore be subject to customs fees.
-We suggest you add this information to your store to avoid any surprise for your customers.
+Also, don’t forget that, although we offer local production in more than 30 countries, some orders might still be shipped internationally and can therefore be subject to customs fees.
+We suggest you add this information to your store to avoid any surprises for your customers.